nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 #### Adding a lesson: `ladd`

-Adds a lesson with the corresponding details to the specified student in the address book.
+Adds a lesson with the corresponding details to the specified student in TAB.

 **Types of lesson:**
 * Recurring